KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 * Chapter 23 — Intertraditional Mapping — Zenetist Synthesis of Global Traditions
 * Chapter 24 — Master Glossary of Zenetist Principles and Intelligence Alignments
 * Chapter 25 — Symbolic Syncretism — Decoding the Divine Across Traditions
 * Chapter 26 — Codex of Principles
 * Afterword — The Circle Remains Open

 🗺️📜 🌳⇅ ❂

 ---

 ## 1. The Mechanics of the Manyfold

 ### 1.1 The Unknowable Ground — Beyond Origin, Motion, and Meaning

 Before existence,
 before time,
-before motion—
+before motion —
 there was **Zenon**.

 **Zenon** is the ineffable trans-structural ground.